dprgarner/battlebot-client-py/readme.md

 }
 ```

 If a bot disconnects the websocket during the course of the game, then the bot is disqualified.
-If the bot makes three invalid moves, or takes longer than three seconds to play a move, then the bot is disqualified.
+If the bot makes three invalid moves, or takes longer than five seconds to play a move, then the bot is disqualified.

 If you want to test your bot out, I'd suggest registering a second bot and having them play each other.
 I've also written a bot which randomly plays valid noughts and crosses turns, but doesn't really have any strategy - I can spin this up to repeatedly connect to the server when someone wants to try their own bot out.

 Happy bot-writing!

+# Licence
+ISC